First Battle of the Hook: The loss of Outposts Detroit, Frisco and Seattle (2–7 October)

 The loss of Outpost Seattle, the recapture of Warsaw, and a successful defense of Frisco against a PVA probe on the night of 5 October did not mark the end of the effort to seize the outposts manned by the 7th Marines, but only a pause.
 The regiment's casualties, 13 killed and 88 wounded by 3 October when the Marines suspended the attempt to retake Seattle, caused the 7th Marines to shuffle units.
 The 3rd Battalion had suffered most of the casualties.
 As a result, while 3rd battalion reduced its frontage, the 1/7 Marines, under Lieutenant colonel Leo J. Dulacki, moved from the regimental reserve to take over the right-hand portion of the Jamestown Line.
 Dulacki's Marines manned the main line of resistance from roughly 500 yd southwest of the Hook to the boundary shared with the Commonwealth Division, including Outposts Warsaw and Verdun.
 7Th Marines' commander Colonel Moore thus placed all three battalions on line, 2nd Battalion on the left, 3rd Battalion in the center, and now Dulacki's 1st Battalion on the right.
 The 7th Marines completed its realignment just in time to meet a series of carefully planned and aggressively executed PVA attacks delivered on 6 and 7 October against five combat outposts and two points on the main line of resistance.
 The Marines struck first, however, when a reinforced platoon from Company C, 1st Battalion, attacked toward Outpost Seattle at 06:00 on 6 October.
-Mortar and artillery fire forced the platoon to take cover and regroup, even as the PVA were reinforcing the outpost they now held.
+Mortar and artillery fire forced the platoon to take cover and regroup, even as the PVA were reinforcing the outpost.
 The attack resumed at 09:00.
-Despite infantry reinforcements, air strikes, and artillery, the Marines could not crack Seattle's defenses and broke off the attack at about 11:00, after losing 12 killed and 44 wounded.
-The attackers estimated that they had killed or wounded 71 PVA.
+Despite infantry reinforcements, air strikes, and artillery, the Marines could not crack Seattle's defenses and broke off the attack at about 11:00 after losing 12 killed and 44 wounded.